- Search The Registry

 - My Account

 *The Treaty of Tordesillasor Tratado de Tordesilhas was signed on this date in 1494.
-It was signed in at Tordesillas Spain and authenticated at Setubal, Portugal and showed the 15thcentury intersectionality between Africa and European slavery.
+It was signed in at Tordesillas Spain and authenticated at Setubal, Portugal and showed the 15thcentury intersection between Africa and European slavery.

 The treaty divided the newly discovered lands outside Europe between the Portuguese Empire and the Crown of Castile, along a meridian 370 leagueswest of the Cape Verde islands, off the west coast of Africa.
 This line of geographic separation was about halfway between the Cape Verde islands (already Portuguese) and the islands entered by Christopher Columbus on his first voyage (claimed for Castile and León), named in the treaty as Cipangu and Antilia (Cuba and Hispaniola).